NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Model Alignment by Supervised Fine-Tuning (SFT) <model-aligner-sft>` In this section, we walk you through the most straightforward alignment method.
 We use a supervised dataset in the prompt-response pairs format to fine-tune the base model according to the desired behavior.

+:ref:`Supervised Fine-Tuning (SFT) with Knowledge Distillation <model-aligner-knowledge-distillation>` In this section, we walk through a variation of SFT using Knowledge Distillation where we train a smaller "student" model using a much later "teacher" model.

 :ref:`Model Alignment by RLHF <model-aligner-rlhf>` RLHF is the next step up in alignment and is still responsible for most state-of-the-art chat models.
 In this section, we walk you through the process of RLHF alignment, including training a reward model and RLHF training with the  PPO algorithm.